asecco/peri/README.md

 ---

-<p align="center"> Browse your favorite movies/tv and find the perfect watch for the night, personalized with recommendations based on what you’ve enjoyed.
+<p align="center"> Browse your favorite movies/tv and find the perfect watch for any occasion, personalized with recommendations based on what you’ve enjoyed.
   <br>
 </p>